F1LT3R/multi-agent-flow/docs/GETTING_STARTED.md

 ### Tests Fail During Flow

 The `GENERATE_TESTS` agent will try to fix failing tests automatically (up to MAX_TURNS).
 If it can't:
-- Check `.agent-flow/logs/` for details
+- Check `.flow/traces/` for details
-- Review the generated code in `./project/`
+- Review the generated code
-- Run `agent-flow mode GENERATE_TESTS "Fix the failing tests"` to try again
+- Run `flow test "Fix the failing tests"` to try again

 ### Review Agent Rejects Implementation